 How much debt can I have forgiven under PSLF?

-There is no cap on the amount of money that can be forgiven under PSLF, but that doesn’t mean that the program is not without risk.
+There is no cap on the amount of forgiveness under PSLF, but that doesn’t mean that the program is not without risk.

 To estimate how much you will spend on public service loan forgiveness and how much will be forgiven at the end, use the federal government’s repayment estimator.
-(Note: the repayment estimator assumes incremental raises during repayment… if your salary will be going up faster, or staying the same, be sure to adjust accordingly).
+(Note: the repayment estimator assumes 5% raises during repayment.
+If your salary will be going up faster or staying the same, be sure to adjust accordingly).